 The Nikon Z6 II is the follow-up to the company’s first full-frame mirrorless camera, the Z6.
-Now over two years old, the Nikon Z6 has become one of our favorite mirrorless cameras.
+Now over three years old, the Nikon Z6 is the former holder of our best mirrorless camera crown.
 But there's still room for improvement, and with the Z6 II Nikon has opted to retain the core spec and design of the Z6, while addressing its weaknesses.

 To that end, pretty much all the main features of the Z6 II are inherited from the Z6.
 This includes the excellent full-frame 24.5MP BSI CMOS sensor, which delivers images with excellent levels of detail, plenty of dynamic range and a very good high-ISO noise performance.